Vicente118/CTF19/README.md

 - Then try again the first 4 steps
 ```

-If it still doesnt work then ask to Cameron or Vicente
+If it still doesnt work then ask to Kamron or Vicente

 ###   COMMANDS   ####